ABRG-Models/morphologica/README.install.mac.md

 #### OpenCV

-Computer vision.
-Used to save views of the OpenGL environment. morph::HdfData is also OpenCV-aware (and can save cv::Points and cv::Mats).
+Optional.
+Computer vision code.
+ONLY used in the class morph::HdfDataCV, which is OpenCV-aware (and can save cv::Points and cv::Mats).
 I compiled OpenCV master from git.
 That probably corresponded to version 4.4.0.
 OpenCV versions as old as 3.2.0 also work.

 ```sh
 mkdir -p ~/src